pelavarre/xshverb/README.md

 so long as you actually don't have aggressive social media interfering here, remaking your every other word into an irrelevant hotlink

-Shell Error Messages like "zsh: command not found: 404" or "bash: 404: command not found" can come at you to say the download went wrong.
+Shell Error Messages can come at you to say the download went wrong.
+We've found some corporate firewalls at work disrupt the download.
+Often it works if you just try again a couple more times.
-We've found some corporate firewalls at work disrupt the download like that You can find your Internet outside, if need be
+You can find your Internet outside, of course, if need be

 ## 23 is just barely enough